-This department provides academic, vocational, and personal guidance to the entire student community.
-External services are coordinated through the Dean of Students Affairs to help improve the emotional, social, and economic stability of the student body.
+This department provides professional guidance and counseling services in educational, career, and personal guidance to the entire student community.
+Services have the goal to improve the emotional, social, and mental wellness of the student.
+Also, the Counseling Department is responsible for identifying, gathering, and guiding students with a GPA of 2.00 or lower.